Triangle: Definition, terminology, and types

 A triangle is a figure consisting of three line segments, each of whose endpoints are connected.
-This forms a polygon with three sides and three angles.
+These line segments are called the sides, and the endpoints or corners are called the vertices or angles.
+Hence, this forms a polygon with three sides and three angles.
 The terminology for categorizing triangles is more than two thousand years old, having been defined in Book One of Euclid's Elements.
 The names used for modern classification are either a direct transliteration of Euclid's Greek or their Latin translations.

-Triangles have many types based on the length of the sides and the angles.
-A triangle whose sides are all the same length is an equilateral triangle, a triangle with two sides having the same length is an isosceles triangle, (Note: The definition by Euclid states that an isosceles triangle is a triangle with exactly two equal sides.
-By the modern definition, it has at least two equal sides, implying that an equilateral triangle is a special case of isosceles triangle.) and a triangle with three different-length sides is a scalene triangle.
-A triangle in which one of the angles is a right angle is a right triangle, a triangle in which all of its angles are less than that angle is an acute triangle, and a triangle in which one of it angles is greater than that angle is an obtuse triangle.
-These definitions date back at least to Euclid.
+Triangles have many types based on the length of the sides and the angles:

+Regarding the length of the sides, a triangle with two sides having the same length is an isosceles triangle, (Note: The definition by Euclid states that an isosceles triangle is a triangle with exactly two equal sides.
+By the modern definition, it has at least two equal sides, implying that an equilateral triangle is a special case of isosceles triangle.).
+A triangle with all sides having the same length is an equilateral triangle.
+And a triangle with all sides having different lengths is a scalene triangle.